-Degree audits may be requested for a student's current major/minor or for an alternate major/minor.
-Follow the step-by-step instructions to request degree audits for alternative majors.
-The alternate major/minor requests are useful for students who would like to know what courses are required in various majors/minors and to determine how the courses they have completed satisfy the requirements.
+What-if Reports are available to help students evaluate the requirements of majors and minors that they are considering.
+This intended major/minor request is useful for students who would like to know what courses are required in various majors/minors and to determine how the courses they have completed satisfy these requirements.
 This "what if" audit is helpful for students who are exploring majors/minors and for those considering a concurrent major.
-In addition to selecting an alternative major/minor, an alternative program year may be requested (one year ahead or two years back from the current program year).
+Instructions and an example are provided in LionPATH help.

 The degree audit is not the student's official University academic record.
 The transcript is the official record of completed work.

 Last Update: October 2016